AnnaMarieHo/sentiment-analysis/README.md

 **Install dependencies:**
-- pip install pandas scikit-learn
-- pip install transformers[torch]
-- (This must be run as it enures the necessary dependencies for using PyTorch with the transformers library are compatible.
-Additionally it ensures that versions of PyTorch and any other related libraries (like accelerate) are present.)
+- create a new venv (`python -m venv venv`)
+- run `.\venv\Scripts\activate`
+- run `pip install -r requirements.txt` once venv is activated

-**To utilize a local GPU:**
+**To utilize a local GPU please refer to the Pytorch documentation** https://pytorch.org/get-started/locally/

+I use CUDA 12.8
-- pip install torch==2.7.0+cu128 torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128 (I use CUDA 12.8 but pytorch offers additional versions)
+- pip install torch==2.7.0+cu128 torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128

-**for Pytorch GPU version setup please refer to the documentation** https://pytorch.org/get-started/locally/
+Pytorch offers additional versions.
+You will be able to obtain an installation command for yout appropriate operating system and version in the Pytorch documentation.

 The dataset utllized for this project is a reannotated version of the GoEmotions dataset curated by Google